 So you’re finally in a good committed relationship (go you!) and your partner suggests a trip to Bali.
 At first, you’re excited but then you remember that urban so-called ‘Bali Curse’.
 Is there actually a curse on couples who visit Bali?
 Well, that depends on who you ask.

 Read also: Top 5 hipster cafes in Canggu, Bali

 Once upon a time, there was a young prince and princess who fell deeply in love on the island.
 And well, to put politely, they were intimate while they were still unmarried.
 But as it turned out the prince was not looking for a fairytale ending and did what any* modern day man would do: he ghosted the princess and was never seen or heard from again.

-Naturally, the princess didn’t take it very well — ghosting was not as common back then as it is now.
-It’s said that she then put a curse on all unmarried couples who visited Bali so that they would break up soon after leaving the island.
+Naturally, the princess didn’t take it very well – ghosting was not as common back then as it is now.
+It’s said that she then put a curse on all unmarried couples who visited Bali so that they would break up after leaving the island.
 We feel you sister, but that’s a tad harsh.

 As with any urban legends, different versions of the Bali Curse exist.
 Some say the curse only affects unmarried couples who do the deed (okay, sex) while in Bali, while others say unmarried couples who travel with family and friends are unaffected.
 Another version says the curse only affects couples who visit the famous Tanah Lot Temple.

 Modern day couples have resorted to Google for answers, as seen on various forums online.
 But the fact of the matter is, it is a myth with no actual truth to it (none that has been reported anyway).
-And as much as it would be easier to blame a fictional princess for the demise of our relationship, sometimes it just comes down to two people who just aren’t right for each other.
+And as much as it would be easier to blame a fictional princess for the demise of a relationship, sometimes it just comes down to two people who aren’t right for each other.

 A relationship only has a 50/50 chance of surviving anyway; either you get married or break up, which explains why so many people think the curse is real.